 Practice Nostalgia With Your Kids

-Childhood memory experts are beginning to think that parents who talk a lot about the past play a big role in the number of memories kids form and how early they form them.
+Childhood memory experts are beginning to think that parents talking a lot about the past plays a big role in the number of memories kids form and how early they form them.
 This may be especially true for fathers and sons.

 It Doesn’t Matter If Kids Remember

 The next time you look at your preschooler and think, “They’ll never remember this,” you’re right — they probably won’t.
 But take comfort in the fact that just because they won’t have total recall of these formative years, they will remember the important things that make them better people: Parents take care of you, and the world is a good place.